tailhook/tilenol/README.rst

     * Some fuzzy matching is implemented, search not only with a prefix
 * Has rich window classification rules to make windows floating and to put them into right places
+* Tabs for window navigation (works for any layout)

 To be Implemented Soon
 ----------------------

-* Tabs for window navigation (probably not tied to particular layout)
 * Auto-update screen layout when adding/removing a display
 * Better test coverage